Y0Coss/docs-fork/pages/public_cloud/compute/create-server-group-horizon-cli/guide.en-gb.md

 ### Checking an instance in a Server Group

 This means you may want to verify that your instances are on the same or on different physical compute nodes by looking at their _hostId_ value.
-We have deployed four instances two named `anti_affinity_server` with an `anti affinity server group` and two named `affinity_server` with an `affinity server group`.
+We deployed four instances, two named `anti_affinity_server` with an `anti affinity` Server Group and two named `affinity_server` with an `affinity` Server Group.

 ```bash
 openstack server list